 The Berks History Center first started collecting objects in June, 1898.
-Our first building, purchased in June 1904 from the Reading Gas Company, was located at 519 Court Street.
+The organization’s first building, purchased in June 1904 from the Reading Gas Company, was located at 519 Court Street.
 At that time, membership was 150.
-Less than ten years later, the burgeoning Historical Society needed a larger building, and J. Bennett Nolan led the search for a new structure.
-In the summer of 1928 the cornerstone was laid for the present building, and construction was completed the following year.
-Made of concrete and brick, it was designed to be a fireproof structure to house the collection and archives.
-The present facility was dedicated on October 1, 1929.
+Less than ten years later, the burgeoning Historical Society needed a larger building, and J. Bennett Nolan led the search for a new location.
+In the summer of 1928 the cornerstone was laid for The Historical Society of Berks County, and construction was completed the following year.
+Made of concrete and brick, the new building was designed to be a fireproof structure to house the county’s precious collections and archives.
+The facility was dedicated on October 1, 1929 and is still home to the Berks History Center today.
 Needing more office, display, and storage space, the Historical Society embarked on a fundraising campaign in the 1980s.
-The new building addition was opened in 1988, providing the library with its own dedicated storage and research space.
+The addition was opened in 1988, providing the library with its own dedicated archival storage and research space.
 In 2005, again faced with the need for more storage, the Historical Society purchased the former M&T Bank building, located directly behind the Berks History Center at 160 Spring Street.
-After undergoing major renovations during most of 2008, the building opened in November 2008 as the Henry Janssen Library, a premier research facility.
-It now houses all of our special collections and archives.
+In 2008, after undergoing major renovations, the Henry Janssen Library opened to the public serving as the BHC’s premier research facility.